UCL-CyberPhysicalSystems/hackathon-01/README.md

 Miguel Xochicale, <m.xochicale@ucl.ac.uk>
 James Hetherington <j.hetherington@ucl.ac.uk>

-* CEGE: UCL Civil, Environmental and Geomatic Engineering Mickey Li, <mickey.li@ucl.ac.uk>
+* CEGE: UCL Civil, Environmental and Geomatic Engineering:
+Mickey Li, <mickey.li@ucl.ac.uk>
 Chris Bendkowski,  <christopher.bendkowski.18@ucl.ac.uk>

 ## :school: Express interest
 Registration is free.
-You can express your interest by commenting on this discussion ticket with your GitHub username, your availability, the skills you have, and the ones you’d like to learn [here](https://github.com/UCL-CyberPhysicalSystems/hackathon-01/discussions/categories/express-of-interest)
+You can express your interest by commenting on this discussion [ticket](https://github.com/UCL-CyberPhysicalSystems/hackathon-01/discussions/categories/express-of-interest) with your GitHub username, your availability, the skills you have, and the ones you’d like to learn.

 ## :computer: TODISCUSS Pre-requisites
 * [ ] Highlight Hackathon 1 in Q4 2025 planning meeting to ensure attending staff will have availability.